jboner/akka-crdt/README.md

 The implementation is provided as an [Akka Extension](http://doc.akka.io/docs/akka/snapshot/scala/extending-akka.html) and build on top of [Akka Cluster](http://doc.akka.io/docs/akka/snapshot/common/cluster.html#cluster), which means that the cluster is fully elastic - allowing you to add and remove nodes on the fly as-needed.
 The storage system is pluggable with a default implementation of [LevelDB](http://code.google.com/p/leveldb/) (both native and Java port).

 The CRDTs are immutable and can be queried, updated and managed either directly using the Akka Extension from within actors running on each node or from the "outside" through a REST API serving JSON over HTTP (see below for details).
 The serialisation protocol/format is pure JSON to make it possible to integrate with other CRDT client libraries (for example one in JavaScript - which is on the [TODO](https://github.com/jboner/akka-crdt/blob/master/TODO.md) list).
 The JSON library used internally is [play-json](http://www.playframework.com/documentation/2.1.1/ScalaJson) and the REST API is implemented using [Unfiltered](http://unfiltered.databinder.net/Unfiltered.html).
+Testing is done with ScalaTest, Akka Testkit and Dispatch.

 There are two different implementations: